 In Florida, there are special terms that you must abide by for your probation.
 When you don’t follow these conditions, you could violate those probation terms.
-If you need legal assistance for your probation case, make sure to reach out to Alexander Smith-Johnson.
+If you need legal assistance for your probation case, make sure to reach out to Ken Eulo.
 He is an experienced Kissimmee-based criminal defense lawyer who can help with your legal issue.

 When a person has been sentenced to probation, the individual must abide by all those terms of the sentence.
 If they “willfully and substantially” failed to comply with those rules, then it can be considered a probation violation.